gamjaishite/Tucil3_13521132_13521150/README.md

 ```

 > Element of matrix adjecency must be 0 (not connect) or 1 (connect)
+> Make sure you have good internet connection
+> If the map is not loading properly, please kindly refresh the page :D

 # How to Run
 1. Clone this repository